 Read our latest report: IDG Annual Report - Academic Year 2020/21

-Sample images generated for different text prompts; from left to right, starting at the top: “a lonely house in the woods”, “a pyramid made of ice”, “cosmic love and attention”, “fire in the sky”, and “artificial intelligence”.
+Sample images generated for different text prompts; from left to right: “a lonely house in the woods”, “a pyramid made of ice”, “cosmic love and attention”, “fire in the sky”, and “artificial intelligence”.

 Read the awarded paper: https://arxiv.org/abs/2205.00804